HenokSolomon/ondeck/README.md

     `docker pull hsolomondocker/ondeck_vip`

-    Run this command to confirm the image is loaded onto your host machine
+    Run this command to confirm if the image is loaded to your host machine

     ` docker image ls `